cxxr/long-evans/README.md

 This is to be used for research and penetration testing purposes only.
 Do not use this to commit any crime.

+# Installation

+Long-evans depends on boto3.
+To install:

+    $ pip install boto3

 # Usage

 Example usage: